-- 1) On November 13, 2019, the Planning Board held a public hearing on a revised "Conceptual Site Plan" for the Mill Plaza redevelopment project.
-On January 2, 2020, Colonial Durham Associates submitted a complete revised application based on that conceptual plan. - 2) The revised site plan shows a proposed parking lot on the adjacent parcel owned by Peter Murphy (Toomerfs LLC) with a pedestrian-only connection to the Mill Plaza site.
+- 1) On November 14, 2018, the Planning Board voted to continue the public hearing on this application "to a date following an agreement being reached between Colonial Durham and Hannaford."
+Colonial Durham has now reached a conceptual agreement with Hannaford that involves providing more parking on site for the Plaza's nonresidential users (employees and customers) and providing a separate proximate parking lot to serve the residential uses.
+This proposal is shown schematically on the "Conceptual Site Plan" dated 10/22/2019 and submitted to the Planning office on October 28, 2019. - 2) Please note that although the revised plan is titled "Conceptual Site Plan", this does not mean that the project has reverted to the Preliminary Conceptual Consultation Phase that is available through the Site Plan Review process.
+That phase is an optional step in Pre-Application Review, whereas the Mill Plaza Redevelopment project is currently being reviewed under a formal application for Site Plan Approval. - 3) The "Conceptual Site Plan" shows a proposed parking lot on the adjacent parcel owned by Peter Murphy (Toomerfs LLC) with a pedestrian-only connection to the Mill Plaza site.
 This off-site parking lot is technically not part of Colonial Durham's application for site plan approval, and is instead the subject of a separate application for design review that is also on the agenda for this meeting.
 Nevertheless, there is an explicit connection between the two projects, which is spelled out in two ways.